 For many families, healthcare is one of the most important things to think about when moving abroad.
 Luckily, the German healthcare system is considered to be one of the best in the world, and is certainly one perk of moving to Germany.
 Due to the level of care available, the country is even home to a booming medical tourism scene, so much so that it is known as the “Hospital of Europe.”

 Compared to the UK, which spends 9.8% of its wealth on healthcare, Germany spends just over 11%.
 Additionally, Germany has more doctors and hospital beds per patient than the UK — highlighting the high standard of care you should expect.

 The healthcare system in Germany receives funding from statutory contributions, ensuring affordable healthcare for all residents.
-To benefit from this, you must register for state health insurance in Germany, otherwise you will usually have to be covered by private health insurance.
+To benefit from this, you must register for state health insurance in Germany, however, every person is free to choose between public and private health insurance.
 For the transition, you may want to consider purchasing an international healthcare plan.
 This way, you and your family have access to high-quality medical care and can cover out-of-pocket fees.

 3. Children’s allowance (Kindergeld)

 Parents who have lived in Germany for more than six months are eligible for Kindergeld, an allowance for children.
 The amount you receive will depend on the number of children you have and their ages.
 You can receive anywhere between €194 and €225 a month for each child until they turn 18, though it can continue until they are 25 under special circumstances.

 Expat parents moving to Germany with their children can apply for Kindergeld, provided they have a valid residency permit.
 However, if you’re a resident of an EU/EEA country, you do not need a residence permit to apply.